-If you’re a founder building a new software product, chances are that it will be a challenge to get paying customers.
-‘Build it and they will come’ is not a valid go to market strategy.
+If you’re a founder building a software product, chances are that it will be a challenge to get paying customers.
+‘Build it and they will come’ is not a valid go-to-market strategy.
 You’re gonna have to come up with a way to incentivize customers to use your product.
-You will most probably also want to incentivize them to actually pay you and purchase your product.
+You will most probably also want to incentivize them to pay you and purchase your product.

-Unfortunately, there is no ‘right answer’ - every business and industry is different and there are exceptions to every rule.
+Creating a customer acquisition strategy for startups is not one-size-fits-all- every business and industry is so different and there are exceptions to every rule.
 To paraphrase Ben Horowitz, there is no silver bullet.
 We’re gonna need a whole lot of lead bullets.

 - A highly trusted, established brand name and value proposition, for example, Netflix famously does not offer free trials.
 Or,

 - A monopoly or effective monopoly and customers with an urgent, possibly desperate, need.
 For example, emergency rooms or internet service providers in the US.
 This is generally more difficult to do with software.